syncfusion-content/flutter-docs/Flutter/pdf-viewer/add-remove-modify-annotations.md

 documentation: ug
 ---

-# Add, Remove, Edit Annotations in Flutter PDF Viewer (Syncfusion)
+# Add, Remove, Edit Annotations in Flutter PDF Viewer (SfPdfViewer)

 This section will go through the various functions available in the `SfPdfViewer` for adding, removing, and editing annotations in a PDF document.